 By using Excel, a financial analyst has full control and full visibility into the numbers.
 One area where software comes short is that it can be something of a “black box” that can’t be fully audited (or at least, it’s difficult to audit).

-While software offers many wonderful benefits, for the financial analyst, Excel is still likely to be a major part of your life.
+While specific budgeting software offers many wonderful benefits, for the financial analyst, Excel is still likely to be a major part of your life.

-Thank you for reading this guide on budgeting software.
-CFI is the official global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+CFI is the official global provider of the Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
+To keep advancing your career, the additional CFI resources below will be useful: